ariccio/update-pip-packages/README.md

 Update all the packages (in alphabetical order) that you have installed globally with pip (i.e. with `sudo pip install`).
 Runs multiple instances of pip in parallel for faster updating.
 Yes, multithreaded pip upgrades - now your CPU is the bottleneck ;)

+Also, will install packages that are installed in an older version of python, IN a newer version of Python.
+Run this script in the older version with -writeToFile, and in the newer version with -readFromFile.

 I wrote this because pip won't get an upgrade-all option anytime soon, and this seems to work.
 It's NOT a true fix for the problem - in fact it's a dirty hack - but it's a nice stopgap measure!

 Enjoy multithreaded pip updates!